Mount Silverthrone: Geology

 Mount Silverthrone is an eroded lava dome on the northeast edge of a large caldera complex called the Silverthrone Caldera.
 It lies within the Coast Plutonic Complex, which is the single largest contiguous granite outcropping in the world.
 The plutonic and metamorphic rocks extend approximately 1,800 kilometers on the coast of British Columbia, southwestern Yukon and southeastern Alaska.
 In addition, Garibaldi, Meager, Cayley and Silverthrone areas are of recent volcanic origin.
 The volcanic terrain in the Silverthrone area is very similar to the Mount Meager massif further south.
 However, there is much more ice.

-Mount Silverthrone is perhaps one of the most heavily glaciated volcanic peaks in southwestern British Columbia.
+Mount Silverthrone is among the heavily glaciated peaks in southwestern British Columbia.
 It has a topographic prominence of approximately 975 m, greater than any other volcano in southwestern British Columbia.
 The extensive icefields around Mount Silverthrone are receding and are small compared to their former extent, but they are an impressive indication of how much of British Columbia looked 10,000 years or more ago.
 Silverthrone contains one of the few calderas buried beneath the ice caps of western Canada, another example being Mount Edziza in far northwestern British Columbia.

 Skiing and recreation

-The first mountaineering visit at Mount Silverthrone was by the famous pioneering climbing group of Don and Phyllis Munday in 1936 by walking up the Klinaklini Glacier from the head of Knight Inlet.
+The first mountaineering visit at Mount Silverthrone was in 1936 by the famous pioneering climbing couple Don and Phyllis Munday, accompanied by Henry Hall, by walking up the Klinaklini Glacier from the head of Knight Inlet.
 Because Silverthrone is heavily glaciated, Don Munday called the mountain "home of the snows".

 Skiing on Mount Silverthrone includes skiing on the largest ice field in the southern Coast Mountains, the Ha-Iltzuk Icefield.
 It is skiable over 1500 m, possibly over 2700 m down to the Pacific Ocean.
 The easiest access to Mount Silverthrone is by air travel, starting from the rural community of Tatla Lake, landing on the major part of the Ha-Iltzuk Icefield.
 Air travels can also be made into logging camps at Owikeno Lake to the west or at the start of Knight Inlet to the southwest, followed by long hiking and skiing methods.